vbrusca/JsonPL/README.md

 5. Ability to create new variables with system calls to mlc, malloc, and amlc, array malloc.
 6. Ability to delete variables with system calls to cln, clean.
 7. Added ability to use a server to host variable values into the languages referencing string encoding.
 An example can be found in test program 24 in the Javascript, Java, and C# interpreter's cfg directory.
 Requires the Node JS server, public_html/svr/EXEC4SVR.JS running on the URL specified in test program 24.
+8. Added support for URL function calls, not you can call function in native JsonPL, normal function, in the language of the interpreter, system function, or a web based function call, url function.

 Up Next:
 1. A C version of the base 0.5.1 interpreter.
 The C version of the 0.5.1 interpreter is coming along.
 A lot of the base code to handle strings, lists, memory management, etc. is done and ready for testing.